 - Energy efficiency rating

 - The better the rating, the more you save on electricity bills.
-Find out more on how you can save with energy-efficient appliances here.
+Find out more about how you can save with electricity bills here.

 - Efficient distance

 - This determines how far your air conditioning can work its wonders

 - Insulation pipes absorb water droplets that are formed due to condensation.
 The thicker the pipe insulation, the more resistant your air-con is towards future leakages that occur due to condensation

 - If you’re not a fan of noisy air-cons, go for those with lower aircon sound pressure.
 The lower the decibels, the softer the noise the air con will create.

 Aside from these basic specifications, also look out for other value-adding features that many air conditioners offer e.g. dust-proofing, cooling retention effects.

 3. Have your air-con installed without issues